msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 - It's SVD used in information retrieval.

->> The term document matrix is the basis for computing the similarity between document and query.
+>> :sparkles: The `term-document` matrix is the basis for computing the similarity between `document` and `query`.
 Can we transform this matrix so that we can get better measure of similarity between document and query?

 ![image](/assets/images/image_29_lsi_1.png)